nicoleSpaul/itws2110-group2/lab2/README.md

 In Lab 2, we were assigned to make a website with Amendments I-X and Articles I-VII.
 We were also told to analyze each amendment and article using our own opinions.
 I worked on Articles 1 and 5 and Amendments 2-6.
 I also worked on the HTML and CSS formatting for the Amendments and Articles page.
 I got stuck with the formatting specifically trying to align the analysis with each amendment/article.
 To troubleshoot this problem, I did some reasearch and found the grid module which helped me align these text boxes.

+### Priscilla

+In this lab, I worked on the analysis of Articles 3 and 7, and the analysis of the Fourth and Eighth Amendments.
+I also worked on the HTML and CSS for the History page after designing the wireframes on Figma as a group.
+I did not encounter any issues when creating the History page for this lab.
+It served as a good review for me as I was able to practice sizing images and aligning text to the center of the page.

 ### Cited Sources

 https://www.w3schools.com/css/css_grid.asp